 When it comes to modeling hybrid dynamical or cyber-physical systems, many engineers prefer visual programming using block diagrams.
 There are numerous benefits of visual programming.
 First, an electrical, mechanical and control systems engineer doesn’t have to know how to code in complex, text-based programming languages such as C or C++.
 Second, an engineer can quickly see the functions that make up the system and more importantly, see the signal flow path.
 Such a model is easy to follow where engineers can understand the important aspects of the system quickly and engage with their expertise and knowledge - even though they may not know what MBSE or MBD is.

-At our goal is to build an online Simulink and Matlab alternative for model-based system engineering (MBSE) and model-based design (MBD).
+Our goal is to build an online Simulink and Matlab alternative for model-based system engineering (MBSE) and model-based design (MBD).
 We want to make it easy and inexpensive to simulate multi-domain dynamical systems.
 Our platform has a block diagram interface and natively integrates with Python and Jupyter Notebooks to jumpstart the design process and allow people to use the open source libraries that they are already familiar with.
 In addition, we are bringing the performance benefits of a cloud architecture.
 Users can run their simulations in parallel using our high performance computing (HPC) in the cloud, and not worry about large files slowing down their laptops.